fhartley101/nf-rnaseq/README.md

 Usage:
 The typical command for running the pipeline is as follows:

-    nextflow run main.nf --input /path/to/samples --transcriptome /path/to/transcriptome --salmon_index /path/to/index [OPTIONS]
+    nextflow run nf-rnaseq -profile <conda/docker/singularity> --modules salmon --input /path/to/samples --transcriptome /path/to/transcriptome --salmon_index /path/to/index [OPTIONS]

 Mandatory arguments:
     --input             DIRPATH             Folder containing FASTQ files, or file with 4 columns: id, read_1, read_2, library_type
-    --transcriptome     FILEPATH            FASTA file containing the transcriptome (can be a gzip file) --salmon_index      DIRPATH             Folder containing the index on the transcriptome.
-If empty a new index will be automatically generated --modules           STRING              The pipeline modules to run (default: 'fastqc,quant,multiqc').
-                                            Available modules are: fastqc, quant, multiqc
+    -profile            STRING              Container to use, one of conda, singularity, or docker.

 Optional arguments:
+    --modules           STRING              The pipeline modules to run.
+By default, all available modules will run ('--modules fastqc,cutadapt,fastqc_cutadapt,salmon,star,multiqc').
-    --filext            STRING              Extension of input files (default: fq.gz) --suffix1           STRING              Suffix of first file in paired reads (default: _1) --suffix2           STRING              Suffix of second file in paired reads (default: _2) --concatenate       BOOLEAN             Whether to concatenate input files when multiple files per sample id are found (e.g., files from different lanes)
-    --prefix            STRING              Regular expression used to identify groups of multiple files to concatenate (e.g., --prefix LANE(\d+)_)
+    --filext            STRING              Extension of input files (default: fq.gz) --suffix1           STRING              Suffix of first file in paired reads (default: _1) --suffix2           STRING              Suffix of second file in paired reads (default: _2) --concatenate       BOOLEAN             Whether to concatenate input files when multiple files per sample id are found (e.g., files from different lanes) --prefix            STRING              Regular expression used to identify groups of multiple files to concatenate (e.g., --prefix LANE(\d+)_)
     --species           STRING              Species of the samples (e.g., --species hsapiens).